taldavidi1993/leaderboard_api/README.md

 - **User ID Uniqueness:** Each user is identified by a unique user ID
 - **Display Name Changes:** Users can change their display name, but it will only update if their score is updated (i.e., only on a successful score change).
-- **TOPK :** If k is not provided in a topK request, the default value is 3.
+- **TopK :** If k is not provided in a topK request, the default value is 3.
 - **Request Frequency  :** It is assumed that create/update score requests are more frequent than topK or rank queries.
 Therefore, the system is optimized for fast write operations, while read operations perform sorting only when necessary.
+- **User Ranking Decision:** In edge cases where multiple users have the same score, I initially implemented the system to assign them the same rank.
+However, this led to potential issues when returning the Top K users — it could result in returning more than K users, which might be problematic.
+To avoid this, I introduced a secondary ranking criterion: the timestamp of when the score was recorded.
+In the case of identical scores, the user who achieved the score earlier will be ranked higher.
+This ensures consistent and fair ordering, especially for Top K queries.

+---
+## Using AI Tools
+- **ChatGPT:** Used as a technical reference for Python built-ins, FastAPI patterns, and runtime/data structure questions.
+Leveraged for validating edge cases and efficiency, but all implementation and design decisions were made independently.
+- **GitHub Copilot:** Used for code suggestions, syntax completion, and quick prototyping.
+All final code was reviewed and customized for clarity, correctness, and project requirements.

 ---

 ## 🔗 Live Demo
 The API is deployed here:
 👉 [https://leaderboard-api-tth0.onrender.com/docs](https://leaderboard-api-tth0.onrender.com/docs)